 This unannounced surveillance audit was conducted against the Health and Disability Services Standards and the service's contract with the district health board.
-The audit process included review of policies and procedures, review of residents' and staff files, observations and interviews with residents, family members, the manager, a trustee, staff, and a general practitioner.
+The audit process included review of policies and procedures, review of residents' and staff files, observations and interviews with residents and their family members, staff and a general practitioner (GP).
 All interviewees spoke positively about the care provided.